Who We Are

 - Ability to work well independently with limited supervision;

-- Availability to work occasional weekend/evening hours to accommodate client release needs.
+- Availability to work occasional weekend/evening hours to accommodate client needs or engage in community advocacy, within expected 35-40 hour workweek or during authorized overtime hours;

-- Preferred: Proficiency in Microsoft Sharepoint and Salesforce; knowledge of immigration system; and knowledge of local community organizations and resources.
+- Strong preference for applicants with knowledge of immigration system and knowledge of local community organizations and resources